D8-X/d8x-futures-node-sdk/doc/brokerTool.md

 <a name="BrokerTool+signOrder"></a>

 ### brokerTool.signOrder(order, traderAddr, feeDecimals, deadline) ⇒ <code>Order</code>
-<p>Adds this broker's signature to an order so that it can be submitted by an approved trader.</p>
+<p>Adds this broker's signature to an order.
+An order signed by a broker is considered
+to be routed through this broker and benefits from the broker's fee conditions.</p>

 **Kind**: instance method of [<code>BrokerTool</code>](#BrokerTool)
 **Returns**: <code>Order</code> - <p>An order signed by this broker, which can be submitted directly with AccountTrade.order.</p>